gabrieljackson/mattermost-plugin-wrangler/README.md

     - Obtain the message ID by running '/wrangler list messages' or via the 'Permalink' message dropdown option (it's the last part of the URL)
     - Obtain the channel ID by running '/wrangler list channels' or via the channel 'View Info' option

+/wrangler attach message [MESSAGE_ID_TO_BE_ATTACHED] [ROOT_MESSAGE_ID]
+  Attach a given message to a thread in the same channel
+    - Obtain the message IDs by running '/wrangler list messages' or via the 'Permalink' message dropdown option (it's the last part of the URL)

 /wrangler list channels [flags]
   List the IDs of all channels you have joined
     Flags: